MARMOUSSA/dongle-tracker/README.md

 npm start          # Start production server npm run dev        # Start development server with nodemon
 ```

+### Access Management

+**For Administrators:**
+- The default access code is set in the source code
+- Can be overridden with `ACCESS_CODE` environment variable
+- Sessions automatically expire after 24 hours
+- All API access requires authentication

+**For Users:**
+- Contact your system administrator for the access code
+- Login once every 24 hours
+- Use the logout button to end sessions securely

 ### Adding New Dongles